wkgcass/vproxy/doc/using-application-layer-protocols.md

 ### Example

-We provides a processor impl example, see [here](https://github.com/wkgcass/vproxy-customized-application-layer-protocols-example).
+We provide a processor impl example, see [here](https://github.com/wkgcass/vproxy-customized-application-layer-protocols-example).
 Here we defined a very simple application level protocol: the first 3 bytes represnets the payload length, and followed by the payload.
 See example code for more info.

-For more complex protocols, you may refer to the built-in http2 impl.
+For more complex protocols, you may refer to the built-in http2 impl instead of the example.

 To let vproxy load your processors, you may use the modular `provides ... with ...` in `module-info` or traditional definitions in `META-INF/services/vproxy.processor.ProcessorRegistry`.